gboehl/dynare/src/source/the-model-file.rst

     |br| This optional command declares the exogenous variables in the
     model.
 See :ref:`conv` for the syntax of ``VAR_NAME``.
-Optionally it is possible to give a LaTeX name to the variable.
+Optionally it is possible to give a :math:`\LaTeX` name to the variable.
 Exogenous variables are required if the user wants to be able to apply shocks to her model. ``varexo`` commands can appear several times in the file and Dynare will concatenate them.